Single-shot laser-pulse-induced magnetization reversal in CoFeB/MgO-based magnetic tunnel junctions: Experimental method

 \subsection{MTJ stack}

-We employ a standard de facto MTJ structure, consisting of a CoFeB free layer with a perpendicular easy axis to the sample plane~\cite{ikeda2010perpendicular}, and a synthetic ferrimagnetic (SyF) reference layer~\cite{sato2013mgo}, as illustrated in Fig.~\ref{fig1}(a).
+We employ a de facto standard MTJ structure, consisting of a CoFeB free layer with an easy axis perpendicular to the sample plane~\cite{ikeda2010perpendicular}, and a synthetic ferrimagnetic (SyF) reference layer~\cite{sato2013mgo}, as illustrated in Fig.~\ref{fig1}(a).
 All samples were fabricated by sputtering.
 The basic layer stack is as follows (thicknesses in nanometers): Ta(5)/Pt(5)/[Co(0.4)/Pt(0.6)]$_{6}$/Co(0.4)/\allowbreak Ru(0.4)/[Co(0.4)/Pt(0.4)]$_{2}$/Co(0.4)/Ta(0.2)/CoFeB(1)/\allowbreak MgO($t_\text{MgO}$)/CoFeB(1.5)/Ta(5)/Capping($t_\text{cap}$), deposited on a sapphire or thermally oxidized Si substrate.
-The sample deposited on a sapphire substrate was used for AOS measurements, while the one deposited on a thermally oxidized Si substrate was used for sample characterization, as described in the next section.
+The sample deposited on a sapphire substrate was used for magnetization reversal measurements, while the one deposited on a thermally oxidized Si substrate was used for sample characterization, as described in the next section.
 After deposition, the MTJ stack was annealed at 300$^\circ$C for 1~hour.
 We define the layers separated by the MgO barrier as the SyF reference layer (bottom, closer to the substrate) and the CoFeB free layer (top, farther from the substrate), as shown in Fig.~\ref{fig1}(a).
-Thickness of the MgO layer $t_\text{MgO}$ are 1.3 and 2.0 nm.
+The MgO layer thicknesses, $t_\text{MgO}$, are 1.3 and 2.0 nm.
 For the capping layer, we use either Ru or Pt.
 The capping layer thicknesses $t_\text{cap}$ used in this study are 0, 1.0, 2.0, 3.0, 4.0, and 5.0~nm for Ru, and 2.5 and 5.0~nm for Pt.